More Info onUS Sanctions

 The Biden administration will likely continue the trend of lifting sanctions against Sudan as relationships between the two countries normalize further.
 While President Biden has not indicated any forthcoming change to the US’ sanctions program in Venezuela, he has indicated that he would ease restrictions that were introduced against Cuba by executive action during the Trump administration.

 The Biden administration will maintain the US’ robust sanctions program against North Korea.
-The North Korean leadership has a history of taking provocative steps against new US presidents which may lead to a new round of sanctions actions against the country or attempts by President Biden to secure multilateral action with international partners.
+The North Korean leadership has a history of taking provocative steps against new US presidents which may lead to more recent US sanctions actions against the country or attempts by President Biden to secure multilateral action with international partners.

 Disclaimer: This is for general information only.
 The information presented does not constitute legal advice.
 ComplyAdvantage accepts no responsibility for any information contained herein and disclaims and excludes any liability in respect of the contents or for action taken based on this information.